IHE/ITI.MHD/README.md

 1. Finish the audit events for Find Lists, Find Documents, and Retrieve Document
 1. Finish profile for Provide Document Bundles
 1. Add an example of a minimal Document Bundle
+1. Convert Folder and SubmissionSet narrative to the use of List.
+Narrative today is mostly right out of existing MHD and thus uses DocumentManifest.
+1. make hotlinks as appropriate out of all references to Technical Framework profiles.ihe.net

 ## TODO
 1. Add narrative to the conformance resources -- note conformance resource is not supported in FSH, and the FSH complier required JSON disallowing XML conformance resource.